jenperson/tt-tutorial/operations/dispatch_overhead.md

 ## BRISC vs. NCRISC: Order of Completion for Reader/Writer Kernels

-In typical data movement pipelines, the Reader, Compute, and Writer roles are mapped to different kernels.
-The execution order of these roles influences performance, especially when placed on different cores.
+In typical data movement pipelines there are separate reader, writer and compute kernels.
+How the reader and writer are mapped to the BRISC and NCRISC processors may impact performance.

 ### Common Execution Flow